 Facility name / location Date reviewed Product name Chemical ID no (e.g. UN no.) Supplier Storage location Maximum storage volume SDS location & date Waste disposal company PPE / equipment required Comments Tasks List name and alternative names of chemicals.
 Most hazardous substances have a unique ID or UN no. Provide the supplier(s) name(s).
 Identify the location, room, storage cabinet where the substance is stored.
 Consider also listing where it is used.
 Give the maximum volume ever stored on-site.
-Identify the location and date of all SDSs.
-Provide the name(s) of the waste disposal company.
-Note it may even be the supplier.
-Identify which tasks each hazardous substance is related to.
+Identify the location and date of all SDSs. name(s) of PPE and equipment for safe handling of the Identify which tasks each hazardous substance is related to.